-28. The Committee notes that various programs and projects have been and are implemented in the framework of international cooperation, including the technical assistance and cooperation of UN agencies and programs.
-In this respect, the Committee recommends that the State party continue to undertake measures within the framework of international cooperation, while at the same time seek to strengthen, through it, its institutional structure for the implementation of the Convention.
+28. The Committee notes that various programmes and projects have been and are being implemented in the framework of international cooperation, including the technical assistance and cooperation of United Nations agencies and programmes.
+The Committee thus recommends that the State party continue to undertake measures within the framework of international cooperation, while at the same time seeking to strengthen, through it, its institutional structure for the implementation of the Convention.

-2. Definition of the child

-(article 1 of the Convention)
+2. Definition of the child (art.
+1 of the Convention)

-- 29. The Committee notes that its concerns expressed in its previous concluding observations about the use of the biological criterion of puberty to set different ages of maturity between boys and girls (i.e. that childhood ends at twelve years for males and fourteen for females, while adolescence starts at these ages and ends at eighteen years) remain valid. - 30.
-The Committee, reiterating its previous recommendation made upon consideration of the State party's second periodic report, recommends that the State party abolish in all domains the biological criterion of puberty to set the different legal age-limits for children.
+29. The Committee reiterates its concern expressed in its previous concluding observations about the use of the biological criterion of puberty to set different ages of maturity between boys and girls; namely, that childhood ends at the age of 12 for males and 14 for females, while adolescence starts at these ages and ends at 18.

+30. The Committee, reiterating its previous recommendation made upon consideration of the State party's second periodic report, recommends that the State party abolish in all domains the biological criterion of puberty, which sets different legal age-limits for boys and girls.

-3. General Principles
+3. General principles (arts.

-(arts.
 2, 3, 6 and 12 of the Convention)